 Williams and Graham –When it’s time for an actual nightcap, stumble down the block to Williams and Graham.
 The epitome of a speakeasy, walk through the bookcase to enter and be treated to some of the best mixology in town.
 They singlehandedly put Denver on the craft cocktail map, and while we don’t have them on every block like NYC or Chicago, this one’s good enough to have won some seriously prestigious national awards for both Bartender of the Year and Cocktail of the Year and was the first Denver spot to be named one of the Top 50 bars in the World.

-The Source – Conveniently located right next to my apartment, the Source pioneered the concept of artisanal indoor markets.
+The Source – The Source pioneered the concept of artisanal indoor markets.
 Named for the fact that everything is “locally sourced,” enjoy perusing purveyors of gourmet coffee, cheese, meats, cocktails, an art gallery, two restaurants, a brewery, and more all under one roof.
 A cool space in general, this warehouse conversion turned living piece of street art was designed with graffiti-clad walls and exposed beams to section off the various vendors.
 If you happen to be there around dinnertime, Acorn, from the highly acclaimed team behind Oak on Fourteenth in Boulder is strongly recommended (get the meatball and the shrimp and grits).